 - Your friend may not have felt certain of his sexual orientation when he first met you, or he may have just decided to do you the honor of trusting you to be a part of his "coming out," or his process of acknowledging, accepting, and disclosing his gayness.
 Ask him about it.
 He'll probably appreciate your sincere interest.

 What about bisexuals?
 Are they for real, or just very confused?

 For a long time, bisexuals were thought to be confused, "half-and-half" people.
-But there is growing recognition that while some people who think of themselves as bisexual may be in transition towards one orientation or the other, many genuinely feel strong attraction towards people of both genders.
+But there is growing recognition that while some people who think of themselves as bisexual may be in a transition towards one orientation or the other, many genuinely feel a strong attraction towards people of both genders.
 They're not so much "half" as "both" - they feel no confusion, and have no desire to change.

 I hate ending relationships.
 And breaking up with romantic partners never seems to go well.